maduhu/Documentation/ILP/ledger-adapter.md

 Reject a prepared transfer.
 A transfer can be rejected if and only if that transfer is in the `prepared` state.
 Doing so transitions the transfer to the `rejected` state.

-**Authorization:** Accounts from the `credit` field of a transfer MUST be able to reject the transfer.
-Others MUST NOT be able to reject the transfer.
+**Authorization:** Accounts from the `credits` field of a transfer MUST be able to reject the transfer.
+Others, _especially_ accounts from the `debits` field of a transfer, MUST NOT be able to reject the transfer.

 #### Request Format